This guide is intended for IT Professionals who are implementing their first Exchange Network solution.

 - Exchange Network Protocol: Considered a supplement to the Specifications document, the Protocol defines additional useful information.

-- Data Exchange Documentation: If you will be implementing a particular Data Exchange, review the existing documentation on that Exchange’s page, including:
+- Existing Data Exchange Documentation: When implementing an existing Data Exchange, review the documentation on that Exchange’s page.
+At a minimum, these documents include:

-- Flow Configuration Documents (FCD): Basically a design document for the data exchange, these documents define the specific web service implementations and business logic for the data exchange.
+- Flow Configuration Documents (FCD): A design document that defines the specific web service implementations and business logic.

-- Data Exchange Templates (DET): These documents describe the individual data elements exchanged for a particular data exchange.
+- Data Exchange Templates (DET): The DET describes the individual data elements exchanged.

-- XML Schema: Each data flow has one or more XML schema that define the structure and data types for XML to be exchanged for a particular data exchange
+- XML Schema: Defines the structure and data types for XML to be exchanged.

-Participation in the Exchange Network can either mean that (1) you are a service provider, typically publishing data, or (2) you will be solely acting as a client to existing service providers.
-Participants who will be a service provider need node software, whereas those whose participation only means interacting with other existing service providers can use other “Node-Client” tools.
-The following document (Nodes vs. Clients does a good job describing this distinction if you need more clarification.
+Participation in the Exchange Network can either mean that your agency is a service provider, typically publishing or submitting data, or you are acting as a client to existing service providers.
+Participants who will be a service provider need Node software, whereas those whose participation only means interacting with other existing service providers can use other Node Client tools.
+The document Nodes vs. Clients describes this distinction.

 - Node Software: Several high-quality open source Node Software solutions have already been developed.
 While developers still have the option of building their own, it is highly recommended that developers download existing implementations.

-- Network Client Software: If you want to install and host your own Network Client software (also known as Node Clients), some Node Software Packages come bundled with Node Client software.
+- Node Client Software: If you want to install and host your own Node Client software (also known as Network Clients), some software packages come bundled with Node Client software.
 But there are some Node Clients already installed that you can use.

-- EPA Services Center: Useful when you need to act as a Node Client (i.e. to submit data) to EPA’s Node
+- EN Services Center: Useful when you need to act as a Node Client (i.e., to submit data) to EPA’s Node

 Step 3: Building Your Solution

-If you are simply implementing an existing Data Exchange, follow the instructions providing in the Data Exchange section.
+If you are implementing an existing Data Exchange, review that particular Exchange’s page.